Who Makes Pinball Machines in 2023? A Guide to All the Pinball Manufacturers Making Modern Pinball Games

 You can purchase Jersey Jack Pinball machines through their own network of dealers and distributors.
 Many of these will overlap with Stern's network, but there are also some that are exclusive to Jersey Jack.

-Jersey Jack's current lineup includes:
+Jersey Jack's recent lineup has included:

 American Pinball is a smaller pinball machine manufacturer launched in 2015 by Dhaval Vasani.
 Vasani launched American Pinball when he stepped in to rescue the visionary but troubled John Popadiuk, who had run into financial and legal trouble with his own pinball startup, Zidware.
 American Pinball's first release was Houdini, based on a Popadiuk concept table.
 However, Popadiuk was fired from American Pinball before Houdini was finally released.